hoangatuan/MemoryLeaksCheck/LeaksDetector/README.md

 ## How it works?

-1. It run maestro to capture memory graph
+1. It run `maestro` to capture memory graph.
+Find out about Maestro here: https://maestro.mobile.dev/
 2. It use `leaks` tool by Apple to generate a `memgraph` file, which contains all the leaks info if any.
 3. Check for leaks
 4. If there are any leaks, use `Danger` to post a message & mark a PR as failed.